anAcc22/another_graph_editor/README.md

   node `p[i]` to `c[i]`.
   - Assuming a nonzero number of nodes, you may also label each node.
-This is useful in scenarios where you are offered an array `a`, where `a[i]` corresponds to the value at node `i`.
+This is useful in scenarios where you are offered an array `a`, where `a[i]` corresponds to the value at node `i` (simply copy and paste the given array into **node labels**).
 - Label offset (to convert a zero-indexed input to one-indexed and vice versa)
 - Dark/light themes
-- Undirected/directed mode
+- Undirected/directed graphs
+- Normal/tree/bipartite modes
-- Normal/tree mode
+- Lock mode (fix marked nodes in place)
 - Show/hide bridges and cut vertices
 - Show/hide components
+- Multi-edge support
+- Multi-testcase support

 <p align="center">
     <img src="screenshots/parentChild.png?" />